ghassanalmoqbeli/dalal-real-estate-app/README.md

-## 🏠 Dalal – AI‑Powered Real Estate Super App
+## 🏠 Dalal – AI‑Powered Real Estate App

 **Dalal** is an end‑to‑end real estate app that connects property owners directly with buyers and renters through a modern mobile application, an admin dashboard, a REST API, and an AI price prediction service.